 Lumbar puncture (spinal tap)

 In some types of leukemia, doctors need to look for leukemia cells in cerebrospinal fluid surrounding the brain and spinal cord.
-After part of the lower back is numbed, some of the spinal cord fluid is withdrawn using a needle, and examined microscopically.
+In this procedure, the lower back is numbed and some of the spinal cord fluid is withdrawn using a needle.
+The fluid is then examined microscopically.

 Cytochemistry and immunocytochemistry

 Cytochemistry refers to using special stains and chemical reactions to differentiate between types of leukemia.
-Immunocytochemistry uses the same principle, employing antibodies to produce distinct color changes in the cell sample that allow the pathologist to identify the type of leukemia present.
+Immunocytochemistry uses the same principle, employing antibodies to produce distinct color changes in the cell sample.
+Both of these techniques allow the pathologist to identify the type of leukemia present.

-Immunophenotyping classifies cells according to their immunologic characteristics.
-This test uses monoclonal antibodies to more accurately determine the type of leukemia.
-The presence or absence of certain antigens, called CD antigens, cell surface markers expressed by leukocytes, is very useful in determining cell lineage (whether the leukemia derives from T cells or B cells), as well as in predicting whether the leukemia is likely to take an indolent or aggressive course.
-This is invaluable in devising treatment strategy.
+Immunophenotyping classifies cells according to their immunity characteristics.
+The presence or absence of certain antigens and cell surface markers are very useful in determining the leukemia’s cell origin, as well as in predicting whether the leukemia is likely to be aggressive or slow-growing.

 Cytogenetics (chromosome analysis)

-Since some leukemias, such as chronic myelogenous leukemia and acute myeloid leukemia, are caused by chromosomal translocations, getting a complete chromosome analysis may provide important diagnostic information.
+Since some leukemias are caused by chromosome abnormalities, getting a complete chromosome analysis may provide important diagnostic information that can guide treatment.